saanidhi-git/SIH2025-PS25082-CareYatra/README.md

 To empower migrant workers with equal access to healthcare, while enabling doctors, policymakers, and NGOs to collaborate effectively using data-driven insights.

 CareYatra is an AI-powered healthcare platform designed to make healthcare faster, accessible, and inclusive for migrant workers in Kerala.
-It bridges the gap between patients, doctors, and government/NGOs by providing a unified digital ecosystem.
+It bridges the gap between patients, doctors, and government/NGOs by providing a unified digital ecosystem for further improvements.

 🚀 Key Features